acadadev/rosrider_doc/01_SPECS/README.md

 | ***Power Monitoring*** | Measures and reports bus voltage, bus current, independent motor currents |

 Built-in current monitoring and a hardware-resettable fuse safeguard the motors and battery.
 Software-based current limiting and remote threshold configuration enhance safety and flexibility.
 A 5V power supply can be enabled or disabled via software, providing flexibility for powering external sensors and devices.
+ROSRider utilizes standard JST connectors for motor and I2C connections, allowing for easy assembly and customization.
+Additionally, two QWIC connectors provide convenient expansion options for integrating various sensors and modules.

 __Communications__